 People know what they need.
-In organizing, we say: start with people where they are, not where you want them to be.
+In grassroots community organizing, we say: start with people where they are, not where you want them to be.
 Taking the time to listen shows respect.
 It is a powerful way to increase participation.
 Your team needs to be clear about the community or constituency you’re trying to organize.
 We call this a base.
 A base can be a neighborhood, a school, a parish or other faith community, or a workplace.
 The key is that you have the possibility of making a list of every person and family who lives in the base and talking to everyone.

 Once your team listens to every person in your community or base, take the time to analyze what you heard.
 Call a community assembly to report on the results of the listening campaign and vote on a top priority for action.
 Then invite new people to participate in research meetings with public officials and others with expertise about the issue.
 If the community identifies access to primary school for students from poor families, you could have research meetings with local and regional educational officials.
 If the community prioritizes helping farmers adapt to climate change, they could do research meetings with agronomists and government agriculture officials.
 Make a list of officials and resource people and meet with them to understand who has the power to resolve the issues raised by the community.

-Holding a large public meeting and bringing officials to the community to make public commitments is a hallmark of community organizing.
+Holding a large public meeting and bringing officials to the community to make public commitments is a hallmark of grassroots community organizing.
 Officials are more likely to keep their commitments if they make them at large public events.
 Public actions can include testimony about the problem, results of listening campaigns and research meetings, and commitments from public officials.
 Public actions show that the organization represents a large base and can generate media coverage and awareness about the organization’s work.

-People who participate should be able to say that as a result of their active leadership, (a) their lives are better; (b) their community is better organized and has more power; and (c) they see themselves and the world differently.
+People who participate in grassroots community organizing should be able to say that as a result of their active leadership, (a) their lives are better; (b) their community is better organized and has more power; and (c) they see themselves and the world differently.
 For organizing to transform people, communities, and countries, it is important to take the time to reflect and evaluate after important activities.
 How do we feel now that we’ve gone through a cycle of organizing?
 How do we see ourselves and the world differently?
 What other changes do we want to make?
 How much more power do we need?
 Reflection also helps local efforts join together to change larger systems and structures.
 You can read more about that process here: Six Lessons for Organizing to Change Policies that Perpetuate Poverty.

 Download the five-phases chart here: Organizing Process @ Faith in Action International